 If a career in social work sounds like something you'd be interested in, you must hold either an approved honours or postgraduate degree and be registered with Social Work England, or the corresponding equivalent in Scotland, Wales, or Northern Ireland.
 All our social work courses at the University of Sunderland are approved by Social Work England and once you’ve registered after you graduate, you'll be required to renew this registration on an annual basis by continuing to train and learn through Continuing Professional Development (CPD).

-Our undergraduate social work degree is the BA (Hons) Social Work course, which has 100% Overall Satisfaction according to the National Student Survey, 2022.
+Our undergraduate social work degree is the BA (Hons) Social Work course, which has a 100% positivity score for how well the course develops the knowledge and skills needed for the future (National Student Survey, 2024).
 This degree can be completed in either three years by studying full-time, or six years part-time.
 During the course, you'll learn all about the role of a social worker and the legislation which is applicable to social work theory, research, ethics, and values.
 Importantly, you will complete practice placements in your second and third year where you'll have the opportunity to see what life is really like having a career as a social worker.

 We also offer this social work degree as an Integrated Degree Apprenticeship, which allows you to study for a degree whilst gaining valuable ‘on the job’ experience.
 The course is funded through the Apprenticeship Levy, but you must already be working in a setting where you have day-to-day contact with service users and/or carers, with opportunities across the full range of knowledge, skills and behaviours in the Social Worker Apprenticeship Standard.